Mandan downs West Fargo, sets up semifinal with Fargo Shanley

 There was no messing around for Mandan in its playoff opener.

-Lincon Wiseman ran for 231 yards and three touchdowns, Karsyn Jablonski had an 85-yard TD catch, Rustin Medenwald and Wyatt Piehl had interceptions in a complete performance by the Braves, who were coming off just their second loss of the season last Thursday to top-seeded West Fargo Sheyenne, which was upset by Century 28-8 Friday night.
+Lincon Wiseman ran for 231 yards and three touchdowns, Karsyn Jablonski had an 85-yard TD catch, Rustin Medenwald and Wyatt Piehl had interceptions in a complete performance by the Braves, who were coming off just their second loss of the season Oct.
+20 to top-seeded West Fargo Sheyenne.

 People are also reading…